AliKhachab/AliKhachab/README.md

 # A little about me

 My name is Ali, and I'm a rising senior in Computer Science.
-I currently have a SWE/consultancy co-op, where I am learning .NET Core and Microsoft related technologies along with SQL and database management.

-As for my self-studying, I'm currently learning frontend development, starting with the basics in HTML, CSS, and JavaScript.
-After that, I plan on learning Next.js, Node.js and React, and possibly using these skills to start making a website for myself or for general use.
-For now, I'll keep dumping the small projects I'm working on here.

-Things I'm learning:
+What I'm learning:
 - Frontend development ([from ByteGrad's courses](https://www.youtube.com/@ByteGrad)), in this planned order:
   1) HTML ✅
   2) CSS and SCSS -- ✅